samxu0425-coder/EyeConnect/CONNECTION_RELIABILITY_FIXES.md

 ## Summary

 The connection reliability has been dramatically improved by:
-1. ✅ Buffering ICE candidates
+1. Buffering ICE candidates
-2. ✅ Detecting existing users in room
+2. Detecting existing users in room
-3. ✅ Adding synchronization delays
+3. Adding synchronization delays
-4. ✅ Implementing connection timeout
+4. Implementing connection timeout
-5. ✅ Enhanced logging for debugging
+5. Enhanced logging for debugging

-**Result:** Video calls now work reliably every time! 🎉